Liturgical book: Presbyterian

 Presbyterianism's first liturgical book is the Book of Common Order, which was written by the denomination's founder, John Knox.
 The book was published first in Geneva in 1556 under the title Forme of Prayers and was written for use by that city's English Reformed congregation.
 In 1562 it was adopted by the Church of Scotland, which had been founded two years earlier, and in 1567 was translated into Scottish Gaelic as Foirm na n-Urrnuidheadh for use in the Highlands by Séon Carsuel (John Carswell).

 In 1645, the Church of Scotland adopted the Directory for Public Worship, which was written by the Westminster Assembly and intended for use in England, Scotland, and Ireland.
 It was never translated into Scottish Gaelic.

-Since 1906, Presbyterians in the United States have used their own liturgical book, the Book of Common Worship.
+Since 1906, most Presbyterians in the United States have used their own liturgical book, the Book of Common Worship.
 Its most recent edition was published in 1993.